Tandemtreffen 2026

 Chain alignment isn’t really an issue when swapping out a triple chain-ring for a single Bafang one.

-I decided not to try adding brake sensors.
+As mentioned already, I decided not to try adding brake sensors.
 I had them on an MTB but removed them after a while and found I hadn’t needed them.
-Generally, when you brake, you stop pedalling, and if you stop pedalling, the motor stops powering, so the sensors to cut power are almost redundant anyway and the extra cables etc. are just clutter.

 The cheap plastic accessory clamp I used to hold the control buttons and throttle, bought from Amazon.
 The ‘T’ section pulls out, leaving the clamp and tube, which I cut down to the length needed for the controls.